lonzsuyi/LonPayment/README.md

 2. Image temporarily for Google image link, temporary effect.
 (The link may fail after a long time).
 3. IOS due to lack of developer account, temporarily replaced with screenshots.
 4. Unit Test are writing.
+5. New feature use Realm replace api call.
+6. All Fulltory plugin. （Looking for the reason why the data was not captured.)

 # Current progress